Tag: Amon Gordon

 Permanent link to this article: https://advocacyforfairnessinsports.org/current-litigation/miscellaneous-case-updates/buried-in-documents/

 Speaking of Throwing Players to the Lions… The NFL Concussion Settlement has done more than its share.
-Today Amon and Roxanne Gordon, represented by Wendy Fleishman of Lieff Cabraser filed an appeal of the denial of Amon’s settlement award after the NFL was given four times to challenge it and attempt to discredit his diagnosis. …
+Today Amon and Roxanne Gordon, represented by Wendy Fleishman of Lieff Cabraser filed an appeal of the denial of Amon’s settlement award after the NFL was given four times to challenge it and attempt to …

 Permanent link to this article: https://advocacyforfairnessinsports.org/2019/07/29/nfl-disability-feeds-another-player-to-the-lions/